 The Journal of Indo-Pacific Affairs (JIPA) is a professional journal of the Department of the Air Force and a forum for worldwide dialogue regarding the Indo-Pacific region, spanning from the west coasts of the Americas to the eastern shores of Africa and covering much of Asia and all of Oceania.
-The journal fosters intellectual and professional development for members of the Air Force and Space Force and the world’s other English-speaking militaries and informs decision makers and academicians around the globe.
+The journal fosters intellectual and professional development and informs decision makers and academicians around the globe.

-Prospective authors should submit their Feature (4,000–6,500 words), View (<3,500 words), Commentary (<2,500 words), or Cadet Perspective (4,000–6,500 words) articles to <JIPA@au.af.edu>.
-Prospective Book Review authors should contact this alias before putting pen to paper or purchasing a book since JIPA updates its online list of books for review on a routine basis.
+Prospective authors should submit their Feature (4,000–6,500 words), View (<3,500 words), Commentary (<2,500 words), or Senior Leader Perspective (flexible) articles to email@example.com.
+Prospective book teview authors should contact this address before putting pen to paper or purchasing a book since JIPA updates its online list of books for review on a routine basis.
+Those interested in participating on our Indo-Pacific Affairs podcast or Indo-Pacific Visions vodcast should contact Dr. Jared McKinney or Dr. Achala Gunasekara-Rockwell, respectively.
 For all outreach, kindly:

 Ensure the content adheres to the prescribed length parameters;

 Include a brief, 2–3 sentence biography;

 Verify that yours is an original submission not under consideration by another publication; and